 Whether the homeowner is making monthly payments or not, at the end of the loan, the borrower must make one, large lump-sum payment for the entire balance, including any outstanding interest.
 That means that you’ll need a lot of cash on hand to pay off the remaining balance.

-With a conventional mortgage, the loan term is the same length as the amortization schedule.
+With a conventional mortgage, the loan term is the same length as the loan’s amortization schedule (aka payoff schedule).
 Because of this, the entire mortgage gets paid off by the end of the loan.

 With a balloon mortgage, the loan term is shorter than the amortization schedule.
 A balloon mortgage offers the flexibility of low or no payments every month, but at the end of the term, the borrower has to pay the remaining loan balance in one large lump sum.
 So, instead of gradually paying off the loan over 15 or 30 years, you settle your balance all at once after a period of low or no payments.